Nuntis-Spayz/Send-To-Saber/README.md

     <filename.ext>  -- send the named file

 ## Open-Saber Sound Toolkit
-  This 7zip (and self-extracting 7zip) contain the send-to-saber binary files and with the "sox" utility for converting sounds.
-Along with the original Open-Core Saber sound fonts and several OpenSource (Creative Commons) sound fonts with a README with uploading instructions.
+  The toolkit is a means to bundle the send-to-saber command line along with sevaral batch files, the "sox" utility for converting sounds and the original Open-Core Saber sound fonts and several OpenSource (Creative Commons) sound fonts with a README with uploading instructions.

-  The 7zip version contains both MAC-OS and Windows executables for the toolkit.
-  (The only variance between SFX r6 and 7zip r7 is the inclusion of the MAC-OS binaries in the 7zip archive version of the toolkit.)

   sox is available under the GPL2.0 at http://sox.sourceforge.net/